Touch (1978-1982): a Hard Rock band from New York, New York, USA.

 he hard rock/AOR group Touch got its start from the remains of former operation American Tears, a band that had released three obscure albums in the USA. in the mid-1970s.
 When Doug Howard (bass/vocals) joined in with Craig Brooks (vocals/guitar), Glenn Kithcart (drums) and songwriter Mark Mangold (keyboards/vocals) they assumed the new moniker and started again.
-Their debut (and only) album Touch (1980) failed to sell well initially but has since become considered a neglected and forgotten classic of the genre.
+Their debut album Touch (1980) failed to sell well initially but has since become considered a neglected and forgotten classic of the genre.
 It would be followed-up with Touch II (1982) with Tod Rundgren at the production desk.

 See Less... ⏫